JuDFTteam/masci-tools/docs/source/user_guide/fleur_plots.rst

 To plot a simple bandstructure without any weighting we just have to pass the data, that the :py:class:`~masci_tools.io.parsers.hdf5.reader.HDF5Reader` provided to the :py:func:`~masci_tools.vis.fleur.plot_fleur_bands()`

-The two exmaples below show the resulting plots for a non-psinpolarized system (bulk Si) and a spin-polarized system (Fe fcc).
+The two examples below show the resulting plots for a non-psinpolarized system (bulk Si) and a spin-polarized system (Fe fcc).
 For both systems the necessary code is exactly the same and is shown above the plots.
 The shown plots are the ones for the matplotlib plotting backend:

 .. code-block:: python